Game (2011 film): Plot

 It is revealed that Neil is also an officer of the IVS.
 His real name is Major Arjun Singhania, and he has been in deep cover for many years in the Turkish drug cartel.
 He, too, doesn't believe that Kabir committed suicide, and works together with Sia to find the true culprit.
 Neil noticed that Kabir was left-handed, yet the gun that killed him was in his right hand.

 Tisha, as Kabir Malhotra's only child, is to inherit Kabir's fortune, but Neil and Sia receive news that Tisha attempted suicide.
 When Tisha wakes up, she tells them that it wasn't suicide, but someone attacked her in her house.
 Meanwhile, it is found that Kabir has a brother, Iqbal, who is next in line to inherit his fortune.
 Sia and Neil travel to the missionary where Iqbal lives, but they find him too ill to speak to them.
-A nurse tells them that Iqbal had a daughter who died, but Neil notices that there are letters sent to him dated after her supposed to death, so she must still be alive.
+A nurse tells them that Iqbal had a daughter who died, but Neil notices that there are letters sent to him dated after her supposed death, so she must still be alive.

 Neil and Sia travel back to the island, where they confront the late Kabir's personal assistant, Samara.
-It is revealed that Samara is actually Natasha, Iqbal's daughter and Kabir's biological niece, though Kabir never knew.
+It is revealed that Samara is actually Natasha, Iqbal's daughter and Kabir's biological niece, unknown to Kabir.
 Neil realised that there was foul play when, at the missionary, he saw a picture of Kabir and Iqbal when they were children, and they were identical twins, so the man in the missionary couldn't have been Kabir's brother.
 Iqbal reveals himself, explaining that he's been working with Natasha to get Kabir's fortune.
-Tisha was a surprise they hadn't anticipated, so they had to take her out of the picture.
-They used Kabir's three guilty guests to deflect suspicion from Samara, predicting correctly that the police would suspect one of the guests as responsible for Kabir's murder.
+Tisha was a surprise they hadn't anticipated.
+They used Kabir's three guilty guests to deflect suspicion from Samara, predicting that the police would suspect one of the guests as responsible for Kabir's murder.

-Iqbal attempts to kill Neil and Sia, but Neil resists, which results in Iqbal being killed and Natasha arrested.
+Iqbal attempts to kill Neil and Sia, but Neil resists, which results in Iqbal being killed and Natasha being arrested.